swiftlang/swift-evolution/visions/macros.md

 One of the primary concerns with macros is their ease of use and development: how do we know what a macro does to a program?
 How does one develop and debug a new macro?

 With the right tool support, the syntactic model of macro expansion makes it easy to answer the first question.
 The tools will need to be able to show the developer what the expansion of any use of a macro is.
 At a minimum, this should include flags that can be passed to the compiler to expand macros (the prototype provides `-Xfrontend -dump-macro-expansions` for this),  and possibly include a mode to write out a "macro-expanded" source file akin to how C compilers can emit a preprocessed source file.
 Other tools such as IDEs should be able to show the expansion of a given use of a macro so that developers can inspect what a macro is doing.
-Because the result is always Swift source code, one can reason about it more easily than (say) inspecting the implementation of a macro that manipules an AST or IR.
+Because the result is always Swift source code, one can reason about it more easily than (say) inspecting the implementation of a macro that manipulates an AST or IR.

 The fact that macro implementations are separate programs actually makes it easier to develop macros.
 One can write unit tests for a macro implementation that provides the input source code for the macro (say, `#stringify(x + y)`), expands that macro using facilities from swift-syntax, and verifies that the resulting code is free of syntax errors and matches the expected result.
-As